Skip to Main Content

 Finding Research

-For this project you'll be researching a public health issue or problem that has prompted a persuasive (PSA) campaign.
+For this project you'll be researching a health or environmental issue or problem that has prompted a persuasive (PSA) campaign.

 You'll be looking for research about: